 Your website should also be easy to use.

 In addition to being easy on the eyes, your website should also be easy to use.
 Everything should be where the visitor expects it to be, and they shouldn’t have to hunt around for information.
 If you’re selling something, then chances are that your customer will want to add it to their cart and check out as soon as possible.
 You don’t want them getting frustrated because they can’t find the “add to cart” button, so making it the first thing they see should be a priority.

 If you don’t know what you’re doing, then hiring a designer will probably be your best option because their experience can save you time and money in the long run.
-But you can learn how to design a website yourself by following simple instructions.
+But you can learn How to design a Successful Website yourself by following simple instructions.
 Nobody can teach you exactly how to drive, but they can show you what the steering wheel, pedals, and gear shift do.
 Their instruction will allow you to figure out where everything is on your own.